XXXY syndrome: Physical

 Males with 48,XXXY can have average or tall stature, which becomes more prominent in adulthood.
 Facial dysmorphism is common in males with 48,XXXY and can include increased distance between the eyes (hypertelorism), skin folds of the upper eyelid (epicanthal folds), up-slanting opening between the eyelids (palpebral fissures) and hooded eyelids.
 Other physical features include the fifth finger or "pinkie" to be bent inwards towards the fourth finger (clinodactyly), short nail beds, flat feet, double jointedness (hyperextensibility) and prominent elbows with cubitus varus where the arm rests closer to the body.
 Musculoskeletal features may include congenital elbow dislocation and the limited ability of the feet to roll inwards while walking and upon landing.
 Micropenis is another common symptom of this syndrome.

 Individuals affected with XXXY are also prone to developing taurodontism, which often presents early in life, and can be an early indicator of XXY syndrome.
 Those with this syndrome are also prone to hip dysplasia, and other joint abnormalities.
-An individual's symptoms vary due to differing androgen deficiencies, and also with alter with age.
+An individual's symptoms vary due to differing androgen deficiencies, and also alter with age.
 Prepubescent boys with XXXY syndrome may not differ in physical appearance from a child without the syndrome.
 This is likely because androgen levels do not differ among pre-pubescent boys, but a difference does arise as puberty progresses.
 Those with XXXY syndrome may also experience feminine distribution of adipose tissue, and gynecomastia may also be present.
 Tall stature is more likely to appear in adolescence, when androgen levels begin to differ between those with XXXY syndrome and those that do not have it.